 My current situation is stressful.
 What can I do to help myself?

-We are actually magnificent beings, born with so much potential to create wonderful lives for ourselves.
-However, as we grew and adopted the beliefs of others that were responsible for teaching us when we were young, we may have taken on so many limiting beliefs that have mostly remained unchanged for the majority of our lives.
-Many of us learned to be critical of ourselves and others as a way of justifying why we can’t do something, achieve more, or have the dream life that we desire for ourselves.
+We are magnificent beings, born with so much potential to create wonderful lives for ourselves.
+However, as we grew and adopted the beliefs of others who were responsible for teaching us when we were young, we may have taken on so many limiting beliefs.
+And often, these beliefs remained mostly unchanged for most of our lives.
+Many of us learned to be critical of ourselves and others as a way of justifying why we can’t do something, achieve more, or have the dream lives that we desire.

-However, the story need not end here, as there are two positive steps we can take now to help get ourselves out of this trap that will dramatically improve our own lives.
+Luckily, the story need not end here.
+There are two positive steps we can take to help get ourselves out of this trap to dramatically improve our lives.

-- 1) If we can stop judging others based on our unique view of life and allow them to be themselves, then life becomes less stress full for all concerned.
+1) If we can stop judging others based on our unique view of life and allow them to be themselves, then life becomes less stressful.
 (This, of course, does not mean that we need to submit to any negative or violent behavior from others.
 We should always exercise our right to be safe and if necessary remove ourselves from any negative, destructive, or violent situations.
 Our intuition will often be our best guide to tell us what the best course of action is.)

-- 2) We need to stop being self-critical.
+2) We need to stop being self-critical.
 Sure we are not perfect!
 But who is?
 We benefit when we stop comparing ourselves to others and comparing what we are doing to what we think we should be doing.
 If you have a goal and you have not yet achieved it, don’t beat yourself up over it!
-This does not help you in any way what so ever.
-Instead, reflect upon why you have not yet achieved your goal and then, if it is still important to you, learn and then implement the necessary steps needed to achieve the results you desire.
+This does not help you in any way whatsoever.
+Instead, first, reflect upon why you have not yet achieved your goal.
+Then, if it is still important to you, learn and implement the necessary steps required to achieve the results you desire.

 A positive attitude will give you a positive life.
-A negative attitude will give you a ??????????
+And a negative attitude will give you a negative life experience.